Join our mailing list to stay informed!

 Secured debts are secured by an asset, such as a house, car or an item you are renting to buy.
 The asset serves as collateral for the debt.
 If you were to default on your repayments, the creditor has the right to repossess the asset, sell it and keep the proceeds to repay the debt you owe.

-If you are experiencing financial hardship and struggling to repay your secured debts, you may be able the surrender the asset to your creditor before involuntary repossession occurs.
+If you are experiencing financial hardship and struggling to repay your secured debts, you may be able to surrender the asset to your creditor before involuntary repossession occurs.

-How does a Secured Debt Work in a Part 9 Debt Agreement?
+How can part of a Secured Debt be included in a Debt Agreement?

 If your assets have not yet been surrendered or repossessed, you can keep them by continuing to repay your secured creditors outside of the Debt Agreement.